Pluggable Neural Machine Translation Models via Memory-augmented Adapters: Approach

 \subsection{Multi-granular Continuous Memory}

-We expect our memory to not only extract essential information from user-provided data but also be easy to retrieve for NMT models.
-For the first desideratum, we propose to build the memory with parallel phrase pairs, which can reflect the translation pattern required by the customer.
+Our memory needs not only to extract essential information from user-provided text but also to be easy to retrieve for models.
+For the first objective, we propose to build the memory with parallel phrase pairs, which reflect the translation pattern required by the customer.
 However, it is non-trivial to determine the granularity of the used phrases.
-Storing only short phrases may waste a lot of contextualized information while storing too much long sequences would make it difficult to match the query and the memory items.
+Storing only short ones may waste a lot of contextualized information while storing too many long phrases would make it rocky to match the query and the memory items.
 To address this issue, we propose to construct a multi-granular memory to balance the amount of contextualized information and the retrieval difficulty.
-Multi-granular information is also shown to be important for NMT models~\cite{Li:2022:multiscale}.
-As shown in Figure~\ref{fig:memory-build}, we use parse trees to extract multi-granular phrases, which can identify more meaningful boundaries than random splitting.
+As shown in Figure~\ref{fig:sub_build1}, we use parse trees to extract multi-granular phrases, which can identify more meaningful boundaries than random splitting.
 The extracted phrases are then translated by NMT models to form parallel phrase pairs.

-For the second desideratum, we propose to use the same model to build and utilize the memory.
-For each phrase pair, we perform a forward computation to get the continuous representation at each layer of the involved NMT model.
+For the second objective, we propose to use the same model to build and utilize the memory.
+For each phrase pair, we perform forward computation to get the continuous representation at each layer of the involved NMT model.
 We store the encoder output $\mathbf{E}$ as the source-side memory and the self-attention output $\mathbf{S}^{(i)}$ at every decoder layer as the target-side memory.
 See Eq.~(\ref{eq:encoder}) and (\ref{eq:decoder-selfattn}) for more details of the stored representations.
 Each memory item is averaged among the representations of all tokens in a phrase, whose size is $d$.
-Figure~\ref{fig:memory-build} shows an example.
+Figure~\ref{fig:sub_build2} shows an example.
 The reason we extract $\mathbf{E}$ and $\mathbf{S}^{(i)}$ as our memory is that these representations are at the same layer where we perform memory retrieval.
 Our motivation is to narrow down the gap between the memory items and the queries, making it easier for the model to read the memory.

 We focus on using monolingual user-provided data in this work since parallel data is often unavailable for most requirements.
 However, our method can be easily extended for bilingual data, from which we can automatically extract phrase pairs based on unsupervised word alignment algorithms~\cite{Dyer:2013:fastalign,Chen:2021:maskalign}.